root0x251/Finding-the-area-of-a-triangle/README.md

 # Finding-the-area-of-a-triangle

+Compile from console (Mac)

 // - cd (directory)
 // - javac Main.java
 - java Main
-- Enter path to the file: (directory)1.txt
+- Enter path to the file: .../1.txt
 - ...
 - The search began!
 - ...
-- Enter path to the file: /Users/{userName}/Desktop/2.txt
+- Enter the file path to create the report: .../2.txt